 Bachelor’s Degree Programme in Interpreting, Community Interpreting (in Finnish)

 Community interpreters convert spoken communications from one language to another.
-Graduates from this programme typically work in various interpreting and translating jobs in the public sector, as court or conference interpreters and in international roles.
+Graduates from this programme typically work in various interpreting and translating jobs in the public sector, as court interpreters and in international roles.

 They can also work as language or culture experts.
 The programme also includes skills in document translation and terminology work.